cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

 Navigate to [http://localhost:8080/](http://localhost:8080/).
 See that no wallet is created or imported yet.
 Use the mnemonic for Alice in the output of the `starport chain serve` command to import a wallet.

-Now you can see Alices balance.
-In addition in the left bar, you can navigate to the custom type which will be empty at the moment.
+Now you can see the balance of Alice's account.

+In the sidebar, select **Custom Type** to view the custom type.
+There are no custom types yet, so this page is empty at the moment.
 You can create a `message` with:

 ```bash
 $  starport scaffold message createPost title body